Sam Raimi: Film

 In 2009, it was reported Raimi would produce the British supernatural thriller Refuge, which would be directed by Corin Hardy and published by Mandate Pictures, and the remake of the Danish thriller The Substitute, which would be directed by Scott Derrickson, under his new label Spooky Pictures.
 In 2010, it was reported he would produce the British thriller flick Burst 3D with his company Ghost House Pictures, directed by Neil Marshall.

 Raimi directed Oz the Great and Powerful, which was released on March 8, 2013, by Walt Disney Pictures and grossed $493 million worldwide.
 He said he would not be directing the planned sequel.

-Raimi, along with Bruce Campbell and Rob Tapert, produced the remake of Raimi's Evil Dead.
+Raimi, along with Bruce Campbell and Rob Tapert, produced 2013's Evil Dead, a remake of Raimi's original film.
 First-time feature filmmaker Fede Álvarez wrote and directed, and Diablo Cody was also brought in to revise/rewrite the script.
 Raimi confirmed plans to write Evil Dead 4 with his brother; it was later specified that this film would be Army of Darkness 2. Álvarez revealed that Raimi would direct the sequel to Army of Darkness.
 However, in a 2014 interview, Bruce Campbell announced that Army of Darkness 2 is not happening, saying "It's all internet b.s.
 There's no reality whatsoever.
 These random comments slip out of either my mouth, or Sam Raimi's mouth, next thing you know, we're making a sequel."